-Mineral Reserves were estimated using a break-even cut-off grade of 2.5 g/t Au, calculated using the following inputs:
+Mineral Reserves were estimated using a break-even cut-off grade of 2.33 g/t Au, calculated using the following inputs:

-- Gold price of US\$1,150/oz
+- Gold price of US\$1,250/oz

-- Exchange rate of US\$1.00=BRL3.8
+- Exchange rate of US\$1.00=R\$3.5

-- Metallurgical recovery of 89%
+- Metallurgical recovery of 90%

-- Operating costs of BRL250 per tonne
+- Operating costs of R\$295 per tonne

-Metal prices used for reserves match well with consensus, long term forecasts from banks, financial institutions, and other sources, and with prices used by major gold producers.
+Metal prices used for reserves match well with consensus, long term forecasts from banks, and other independent financial institutions.
 Exchange rates are based on bank forecasts.
-Metallurgical recovery is in line with recent operating results, as are operating results.
+Metallurgical recovery is in line with recent operating results, as are operating costs.